boazbk/tcs/lec_00_1_math_background.md

 These concepts are typically covered in courses or textbooks on "mathematics for computer science" or "discrete mathematics"; see the "Bibliographical Notes" section ([notesmathchap](){.ref}) for several excellent resources on these topics that are freely-available online.

 _A mathematician's apology._  Some students might wonder why  this book contains so much math.
-Mathematics is a language for modeling concepts in a precise and unambiguous way.
+The reason is that mathematics is simply a language for modeling concepts in a precise and unambiguous way.
 In this book we use math to model the concept of _computation_.
 For example, we will consider questions such as _"is there an efficient algorithm to find the prime factors of a given integer?"_.
 (We will see that this question is particularly interesting, touching on areas as far apart as Internet security and quantum mechanics!)
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.
-Also, since there is no empirical experiment that will prove the _nonexistence_ of an algorithm,  the only way to establish such a result is using a _mathematical proof_.
+Also, since there is no empirical experiment to prove the _nonexistence_ of an algorithm,  the only way to establish such a result is using a _mathematical proof_.

 ##  This chapter: a reader's manual   { #manualbackground}

 Depending on your background, you can approach this chapter in two different ways:

-* If you already have taken a "discrete mathematics", "mathematics for computer science" or similar courses, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
+* If you have already taken a "discrete mathematics", "mathematics for computer science" or similar courses, you do not need to read the whole chapter.
+You can just take quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
 Alternatively, you can sit back, relax, and read this chapter just to get familiar with our notation, as well as to enjoy (or not) my philosophical musings and attempts at humor.
-You might also want to start brushing up on _discrete probability_, which we'll use later in this book.

 * If your background is less extensive, see [notesmathchap](){.ref} for some resources on these topics.
 This chapter briefly covers the concepts that we need, but you may find it helpful to see a more in-depth treatment.
 As usual with math, the best way to get comfort with this material is to work out exercises on your own.

+* You might also want to start brushing up on _discrete probability_, which we'll use later in this book (see [probabilitychap](){.ref}).